biscon/kotlinworkshop/kotlin.md

 ```
 object expressions are executed (and initialized) immediately, where they are used.

-### Using lambda's for callbacks instead of listeners
+### Using Lambda's for callbacks instead of listeners
 Instead of using a listener object expression we can use lambda notation and
 declare and pass a anonymous function directly: